janaSunrise/janaSunrise/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=janasunrise" alt="janasunrise" /> </p>

 ### 😁 Let's know me Better!
-This is my life, can't Live without coding, and I hope this journey would be great for me.
+This is sunrit and I just can't Live without coding, also I hope this journey would be great for me.

 Along with the support of my friends for my school life, I know someone without whom, this couldn't have been possible, I won't say his name right now, but yeah.